 - 2 teaspoons pure vanilla extract

-- 4 large eggs, at room temperature
+- 4 large eggs at room temperature

-- Fresh raspberries
+- Fresh raspberries optional

-- Fresh mint leaves
+- Fresh mint leaves optional

-- MAKE RASPBERRY PUREE: In bowl of food processor or blender, process raspberries and sugar until smooth.
+- In a bowl of a food processor or blender, process raspberries and sugar until smooth.

-- MAKE CHEESECAKE: In bowl of stand mixer, add cream cheese and sugar.
-Beat on medium high speed until fluffy, about 2-3 minutes.
+- In the bowl of a stand mixer, add cream cheese and sugar.
+Beat on medium-high speed until fluffy, about 2-3 minutes.

-- ASSEMBLE: Use 3-Tablespoon scoop to add cheesecake batter on top of crust in each cupcake liner.
+- Use a 3-Tablespoon scoop to add cheesecake batter on top of the crust in each cupcake liner.

-- Transfer to wire cooling rack to cool to room temperature, and then cover and chill in refrigerator for at least 4 hours before serving.
+- Transfer to wire cooling rack to cool to room temperature, and then cover and chill in the refrigerator for at least 4 hours before serving.

 - Garnish with fresh raspberries and mint leaves (optional), and serve.